amirdehsarvi/amirdehsarvi.github.io/_pages/cv.md

 _Cartesian Genetic Programming Classification of Resting-State fMRI: Towards a Brain Imaging Biomarker for Parkinson’s Disease._ Topics examined included the analysis of resting state fMRI data using Dynamic Causal Modeling and timeseries analysis.
 The extracted features from the analyses were then subjected to the classifiers that were developed based on Cartesian Genetic Programming, Artificial Neural Networks, and Support Vector Machines.

 * 2017: Translate: Me – Innovation Bootcamp, Translate: Medical Technologies (UK).
-* 2015: Higher Education Academy Associate Fellow Status, following completion of York Learning and Teaching Award, University of York (UK): 1/3 of a PG Certificate in Higher Education.
+* 2015: Higher Education Academy Associate Fellow Status, following completion of York Learning and Teaching Award, University of York (UK): equivalent to one third of a Postgraduate Certificate in Higher Education.
 * 2013: MSc Digital Signal Processing, University of York (UK).
 * 2010: BSc Applied Science Electronics, University of Science and Arts of Yazd (Iran).